 Risk 4: Advances in Technology

-Technology has also affected trading tools and automation, facilitating timely trades and delivery of sophisticated investment strategies and creating more safeguards against market downturns.
-Your ability to use these tools may be the decisive strategic edge to attract clients.
+Invest in new technology.
+Technology has also affected trading tools and automation by facilitating timely trades and the delivery of sophisticated investment strategies as well as creating more safeguards against market downturns.
+Your ability to use these tools may be the decisive, strategic edge to attract clients.
 Plus, investing in technology can create efficiencies, drive profitability, and enable you to continue to thrive.

 Risk 5: Human Capital Management

-Even with the rise of technology, don’t underestimate the human touch.
-A recent ETF Trends article discusses how the market knowledge and financial planning and decision-making skills advisors possess make them indispensable and irreplaceable compared with their robo-competitors.
+Even with the rise of robo-advisors, don’t underestimate the human touch.
+Your market knowledge and financial planning and decision-making skills should always give you an edge over robo-advisors.
 But you’ll need to do your part in helping clients recognize your value by employing the best-of-the-best humans to work with them.

 A human resources manager can help ensure smart hires.
-If smart hiring practices are not used, your advisory business could face a plethora of human capital risks:
+If smart hiring practices are not used, your advisory business could face a range of human capital risks, such as:

 Failure to attract employees

-Any of these risks could interrupt your business; two or three at the same time could seriously disrupt it.
+Any of these risks could interrupt your business, and two or three at the same time could seriously disrupt it.

 Risk 6: Increased Regulation

-It’s vital to keep abreast of what’s happening in the industry, as increased regulations would require careful planning and allocation of resources to ensure that compliance does not derail the profitability of your firm.
+In the current environment, increased regulations require careful planning and allocation of resources to ensure that compliance does not derail the profitability of your firm.
+To keep abreast of industry changes, review FINRA’s report on its examination and risk monitoring priorities for 2022.

 Risk 7: Scale and Capacity